syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/axis.md

 ## Opposed axis

-In heat map, you can place the axis label in an opposite position of its default axis label position by using the [opposedPosition](../api/heatmap/axis/#opposedposition) property.
+In HeatMap, you can place the axis label in an opposite position of its default axis label position by using the [opposedPosition](../api/heatmap/axis/#opposedposition) property.

 {% if page.publishingplatform == "typescript" %}